edgedb/edgedb/docs/reference/connection.rst

   link <ref_cli_edgedb_instance_link>`.
 The CLI will save the credentials locally, so you can connect to a remote instance using just its name, just like a local instance.

+  If you have authenticated with EdgeDB Cloud in the CLI using the :ref:`ref_cli_edgedb_cloud_login` command, you can address your own EdgeDB Cloud instances using the instance name format ``<org-name>/<instance-name>``.
+If you are not authenticated,

+.. _ref_reference_connection_secret_key:

+**Secret key**
+  If you want to connect to an EdgeDB Cloud instance in either of these
+  scenarios:

+  - from a client binding
+  - from the CLI to an instance not belonging to the currently authenticated EdgeDB Cloud user

+  you will need to provide a secret key in addition to the instance name.
+  Generate a dedicated secret key for the instance via the CLI with :ref:`ref_cli_edgedb_cloud_secretkey_create` or via the web UI's "Secret Keys" pane in your instance dashboard.

 **DSN**
   DSNs (data source names, also referred to as "connection strings") are a